Hindhead Golf Club

 Hindhead Golf Club is a heathland golf course dating from 1904 and founded by Sir Arthur Conan Doyle of Sherlock Holmes fame.
 JH Taylor laid out the course in 1904 with 12 holes open for play.
-A year later, the additional six holes were brought into play and officially opened by a match between James Braid and JH Taylor.
+A year later, the additional six holes were brought into play and officially opened by a match between him and James Braid.

-Five sets of tees provide appropriate tests for all calibre of player.
+Five sets of tees provide appropriate tests for all caliber of players.
 The course can be played from just over 4200 yards to just under 6400 yards.
 Holes 2 through 9 are routed through valleys before emerging on the upper plateau for the back nine.